 Learning through History

 Focus: The Awakening Church and Life in the Thirteen Colonies

 Unit 1 - Day 4

 Reading about History I

-Read about history in the following resource:
+ead about history in the following resource:

 ★ George Washington's World p.
 18-22 After today's reading, open your Student Notebook to Unit 1.
 Under the painting in Box 5, write "Penn's Treaty with the Indians" by Benjamin West.
 Briefly think about these questions: Who is shown in the painting?
 What is taking place?
 Approximately when and where did this event take place?
 Why is this happening?
 How are the people in the painting reacting?
-What happened after the

-Key Idea: As Abigail Adams was a young girl in Weymouth, and Pontiac was a young boy near Detroit, Benjamin West was a young Quaker boy in Pennsylvania, near Philadelphia.
+What happened after the Key Idea: As Abigail Adams was a young girl in Key Idea: As Abigaii Adams was a young giri ir Weymouth, and Pontiac was a young boy near Detroit, Benjamin West was a young Quaker boy in Pennsylvania, near Philadelphia.
 When West grew older, he painted William Penn's meeting with the Indians at the time of the founding of Pennsylvania.

-History Project

 Get the long red strip of paper you made on Day 2 and the nine feathers you made on Day 3.
 Lay the red band, design facing up, on a flat surface.
 Stick the feathers colored side facing up, behind the headband, taking time to arrange the feathers so that they overlap.
 Taller feathers may be placed behind shorter feathers.
 Use clear tape to attach each feather securely to the undecorated side of the red strip.
-Then, join the two ends of the red strip together and tape them to form a a circular headband.
+Then, join the two ends of the red strip together and tape them to form a circular headband.
 Place the headdress on your head.
 Key Idea: Pontiac lived near Fort Detroit with the Ottawa, an Eastern Woodland tribe.

-State Study

-Read p.
+State Study Read p.
 43 of Fifty States Under God.
 Then, add a fact from p.
 2 about Pennsylvania to the bottom of p.
 43. Complete p.
-44.

-Key Idea: Pennsylvania was the 2nd state
+44. Key Idea: Pennsylvania was the 2nd state gain?
+Pontace ends his speech explaining how to be happy.
+Without knowledge of Jesus can anyone truly be happy?
+In future readings, watch what happens to Pontiac and the Ottawa.

-Storytime

-T/I

-Read the following assigned pages:

-\Amos Fortune: Free Man p.
-53-65

-After the assigned reading, think about these questions: Can you elaborate on the reason that Amos was bothered by his reflection in the mirror? (synthesis) Can you assess the value or importance of being free? (evaluation) Be prepared to share your answers if asked.

-Key Idea: Ponder the reading using higherlevel thinking questions as a prompt.

-Worthy Words

-A primary source is something that originates, in the historical time period being studied.
-Letters, journal entries, and the text of speeches written during the time period are primary sources.
-Open your Student Notebook to Unit 1 - Box 9.
-Read "Pontiac's Speech".
-This speech of Pontiac's has been handed down through oral tradition.
-After reading the speech, ask yourself the following questions: Whom is Pontiac addressing in the speech?
-What likely led up to this speech?
-What is the tone of the speech?
-Explain Pontiac's purpose for giving the speech.
-What is he hoping to gain?
-In future readings, watch to see what happens to Pontiac and the Ottawa Indians.
-Determine whether you think Pontiac was

 Key Idea: Pontiac grew up to be a persuasive Ottawa speaker and leader.
 He tried to stop the English from settling by the Great Lakes.

-Independent History Study I

-Open your Student Notebook to Unit 1.
-In Box 8, copy the following quote: A painter is a companion of kings and emperors.

-- Benjamin West

-Key Idea: Benjamin West was a Quaker from Pennsylvania who became a famous painter.
+Independent History Study | 1 Open your Student Notebook to Unit 1.
+In Box 8, copy the following quote: A painter is a companion of kings and emperors. - Beniamin West Key Idea: Benjamin West was a Quaker from Learning the Basics Focus: Language Arts, Math, Bible, Music, and Science Unit 1 - Day 4 T Bible Oniet Time Bible Study: Read and complete the assigned pages in the following resource: ★ Hidden Treasures in Hebrews: Layer Two p.
+11-12 (numbers 1-2 only) Prayer Focus: Pray a prayer of adoration, confession, thanksgiving, and supplication.

-Learning the Basics

-Focus: Language Arts, Math, Bible, Music, and Science

-Unit 1 - Day 4

-T

-s

-s

-Bible Quiet Time

-Bible Study: Read and complete the assigned pages in the following resour

-🛪 Hidden Treasures in Hebrews: Layer Two p.
-11-12 (numbers 1-2 only)

-Prayer Focus: Pray a prayer of adoration, confession, thanksgiving, and supplication.
 To guide you as you pray, refer to the copy of "Possible Prayer Starters" that is inside your Bible from Day 1.

-Scripture Memory: Recite Hebrews 11:1-2

-Key Idea: Introduce the study of Hebrews.
+Scripture Memory: Recite Hebrews 11:1-2 Key Idea: Introduce the study of Hebrews half only)

+Language Arts

 Have students complete one studied dictation exercise (see Appendix for directions and passages).

-Help students complete one lesson from the following reading program:
+Help students complete one lesson from the following reading program

 ★ Drawn into the Heart of Reading

 Help students complete one English lesson:

-★ Following the Plan: Lesson 4 ★ Progressing With Courage: Lesson 2 (last half only)
+★ Following the Plan: Lesson 4 Progressing With Courage: Lesson 2 (last

-🖈 Your own grammar program
+★Your own grammar program

-Kev Idea: Practice language arts skills.
+Key Idea: Apply language arts skills.